delphym/EmailSupport/README.md

 imap_server = imap.example.com
 imap_port = 993
 ```
-Don't use any quotes to suround the values in `config.ini`.
+Don't use any quotes to surround the values in `config.ini`.

 ### Step 6: Run the Script
 Run the script to process the emails and generate the Excel report.